Monday, 30 December 2024

 The use of 3D printed models is becoming very widespread.
 Here the technology is used to show maintenance equipment complete with scale figure.

-Shortly after a week spent in Berlin for Innotrans the major event for vintage narrow gauge industrial railway enthusiasts in continental Europe, the 'Feldbahntreffen' was hosted by the Hedeland vintage railway (HVB), where I spend a good deal of my spare time.
+Shortly after a week spent in Berlin for Innotrans the major annual event for vintage narrow gauge industrial railway enthusiasts in continental Europe, the 'Feldbahntreffen' was hosted by the Hedeland vintage railway (HVB), where I spend a good deal of my spare time.
 Volunteers had planned and prepared the event for several months, but most of the work took place in the week before the meeting and during the four day it lasted.
-Four Dutch vehicles visited HVB, the first time the railway has hosted foreign locomotives.
+Four Dutch vehicles visited HVB, the first time the railway has hosted locomotives from abroad.
 Naturally I spent a lot of time planning, working and enjoying the meeting.

 Visiting Dutch locomotive nr.
 6 'Ijsseloord' from Smalspoor Katwijk Leiden.